stefanluth/ts3python/README.md

 ## Modules
-The project used to be limited to the `TS3Bot` and `TS3Query` classes but as I worked on it, I added modules I thought others would want to use as well, especially the `move_afk` module.
+The project used to be limited to the `TS3Bot` and `TS3Query` classes but as I worked on it, I added modules I thought others would want to use as well, especially the `afk_mover` module.
 <br><br>
 The other modules - namely `time_tracker`, `reminder`, `doodle` and `wordpress` - are rather specific for my circle of friends' TS3 server: